eljeko/Parametric-OpenScad-movement-tray-generator/README.md

 When setting the value for ```adapted_base_width```and ```adapted_base_length``` add 1mm of tolerance eg: set 21mm for an old 20mm square base.
 The final "fit" depends also on you printer settings and calibration.

-## Lance formation

-At the moment standard classic movement tray (the non adapter version) are not supported.

 ### Parameters

 ```cols```  Number of columns for this tray